mekowalski/react-videos-app/NOTES.md

 - VideoList component must have a div of `ui relaxed divided list`
 - Each VideoItem has to return an element that has a top-level className of `item`

+- [] Create better container with Semantic UI
+- [] Fix image size, currently too large
+- Title text should be modified but neither image/title can work with Semantic UI
+- [] Separate VideoItem CSS file to not clutter up VideoItem component with styling rules